Akashkolhe56/E-commerce/README.md

 In this milestone we need to create the product page Techstack we have used here is React for styling we have used tailwind css

+## Milestone 12: Project Overview -
+In this milestone, we created an API endpoint to filter data by email from MongoDB and dynamically display it on the home page using the previously created product card.